 Welcome to the Nebraska Conservation and Environmental Review Tool (CERT) – an interactive tool for conservation planning and NGPC environmental review.
 The CERT provides conservation information on biological diversity, protected lands, and other natural resources for planning purposes and allows users to submit proposed projects for review of potential impacts to threatened, endangered, and special concern species.

 Conservation Planning: The CERT allows users to access some conservation planning information without needing to register and log in.
 Users can query data layers and download tables showing query results.
 Users can also make and download maps using the existing data layers or in combination with layers they upload.
 To use the CERT for these purposes, click the Map tab above.
 For information on querying data layers or making maps, click the Help tab.
-In addition, users can register and log in to get more information in the Map, as well as to use the 'Create Project' function to receive a Conservation Planning Report detailing features in the vicinity of their project.
+In addition, users can register and log in to get more information in the Map.
+Once logged in, uses can also use the 'Create Project' function to receive a Conservation Planning Report detailing features in the vicinity of their project.